IPCS INCHEM Home

 Octanol/water partition coefficient as log Pow: 4.90

 The substance is toxic to aquatic organisms.
-In the food chain important to humans, bioaccumulation takes place, specifically in fish.
+Bioaccumulation of this chemical may occur in fish.
 The substance may cause long-term effects in the aquatic environment.

 NOTES